dtcenter/METplus/doc/README_install.md

 COMMONLY USED BASE VARIABLES

-MET_BUILD_BASE is the base location for the MET release that you will be using.
+MET_INSTALL_DIR is the base location for the MET release that you will be using.
 Please set that to an appropriate location.

 OUTPUT_BASE is the base area for where the user would like to store their output data.